VolpeUSDOT/FTOT-Resilience-Link_Removal/FTOT_changelog.md

 # FTOT Change Log

+## v2023_1

+The FTOT 2023.1 public release includes a major update with the creation of a general network specification that enables users to run FTOT with a custom multimodal network.
+This is a breaking change; users will need to update their supplementary data and scenario files (e.g., scenario XML file) in order to use FTOT 2023.1.
+This release also includes updates related to candidate generation using network density reduction (NDR), commodity-specific minimum and maximum processing capacities, first mile/last mile costs, and minor Tableau enhancements and bug fixes.
+The following changes have been made:
+* Creates an FTOT general network specification schema for each component of the FTOT multimodal network (road, rail, water, locks, pipeline, multimodal facilities).
+Generalizes FTOT codebase to align with any transportation network that follows the schema.
+* Updates FTOT’s default multimodal network to the general network specification.
+The new default network is named “FTOT_Public_US_Contiguous_Network_v2023.gdb” and is located with the supplementary data and scenarios download.
+For users bringing custom networks to FTOT, see Section 2.2 in the FTOT User Guide for network schema requirements and Appendix B in FTOT’s technical documentation for the full network specification schema.
+* Updates the XML schema to version 7 to align with the new network specification.
+To run FTOT 2023.1, users must update any pre-existing scenario XML files to this new version.
+Changes include:
+  * New elements for default distance and currency units
+  *	Relocation of network impedance weights to a new impedance weights CSV file
+  * Relocation of CO2 emission factors by specific road type to the detailed emission factors CSV
+  *	Switch from currency-based short haul penalties to distance-based penalties
+  *	Updated XML template and corresponding updates to quick start and reference scenario XMLs
+*	Enables commodity-specific processor capacities through optional “min_capacity” and “max_capacity” columns in the processor CSV file.
+Users can still apply facility_level capacity by including a row in the CSV file with “total” as the commodity; input or output must be specified in the “io” column for the “total” row.
+“Max_processor_input” and “min_processor_input” columns are still supported and interpreted as a “total” input row.
+This change resolves a bug where  commodities were being erroneously combined across different units when checking processor capacity.
+*	Resolves issues with network density reduction (NDR) for candidate processor generation in scenarios with large max transport distances or with a commodity mode CSV file.
+*	Resolves a bug in the creation of processor flow constraints where an incorrect input/output ratio was being calculated for processors with multiple input commodities and different required quantities.
+*	Updates transport cost and routing cost on artificial links for all modes to reflect the first mile/last mile costs of traveling by local roads to/from facilities.
+*	Generalizes metric names in the reports and Tableau workbook to accommodate user-specified distance and currency units.
+Renamed metrics include transport cost (formerly dollar cost), network used (formerly miles), and vehicle-distance traveled (former vehicle-miles traveled).
+*	Corrects minor bugs in (1) assigning urban/rural code and limited/nonlimited access information to road edges split by artificial links, (2) removing links in the optimization problem incorrectly coded as bidirectional that should be one-direction only, (3) minimizing offset of facility locations (raw material producers, processors, destinations) on the network, and (4) running NDR scenarios with the pipeline network.
+*	Releases the “Customizing Scenarios” instruction video.
+All video tutorials are posted to the FTOT landing page.

+See documentation files for additional details.

 ## v2022_2
 The FTOT 2022.2 public release includes significant restructuring of user documentation and adds a landing page for the GitHub repository.
 There are four new documentation files:
 - Technical documentation - description of how FTOT works, underlying data and assumptions, and FTOT structures and functions.